BIGJRA/BIGJRA.github.io/rejuv.md

 bridge is a hidden *Blue Shard*.
-Just up the stairs, two tiles left of the bottom red flowers is a hidden *Rose Incense.* In the upper corner three tiles right and two down from the guy there is a hidden *Friend Ball.* If you talk to the painter here, he’ll wish to see Cherrim.
-We’ll return to this quest later.
+Just up the stairs, two tiles left of the bottom red flowers is a hidden *Rose Incense.* In the upper corner three tiles right and two down from the guy there is a hidden *Friend Ball.* If you talk to the painter here, he'll wish to see Cherrim.
+We'll return to this quest later.

-Heading back and to the right, there is a gold healing star, useful as we won’t have to run back to the city to heal anymore.
+Heading back and to the right, there is a gold healing star, useful as we won't have to run back to the city to heal anymore.
 To the south past the fisherman, the tile down and left from the second red flower contains an *Ability Capsule.*

-After you’re done, enter Amethyst Cave.
+After you're done, enter Amethyst Cave.

 ## Amethyst Cave 1st Visit

-After a conversation with a shady figure, you’ll have control in the cave.
+After a conversation with a shady figure, you'll have control in the cave.

 Amethyst Cave